English Ivy Removal

 Our Long-Term Ivy Removal Goal

-b) Increase awareness among private landowners about English ivy, encouraging them to collectively save hundreds (possibly thousands) of additional trees throughout Whatcom County.
+• Increase awareness by landowners about English ivy, encouraging them to collectively save hundreds (possibly thousands) of additional trees throughout Whatcom County.

-c) Advocate for policy actions that will reduce the ivy problem, such as a statewide English ivy sales ban (see below).
+• Advocate for policy actions to reduce the ivy problem, such as a statewide English ivy sales ban (see below).

 English ivy removal is a very direct, positive climate action to ensure our trees can continue to capture carbon, support habitat, reduce extreme heat effects, buffer flooding, and provide many other benefits that are increasingly essential in our new climate era.